 Roehampton is internationally renowned for its work in Early Childhood Studies.
 With a team of highly-regarded tutors who are experts in their specialism, you will learn from some of the best in the field.
-With demand for early years specialists and leaders continuing to grow, this course will equip you for a range of potential careers.

 During your first year of study, you consider the impact of cultural influences on the lives of babies, toddlers and young children and their development.
 You will research topical issues and concerns in early childhood and consider the concepts of equity and inclusion.
 You will explore the importance of observation in the study of young children and learn fundamental skills needed to carry out early years research.